JetBrains/teamcity-documentation/topics/perforce.md

 ### Perforce Workspace Parameters

 With checkout on an agent, TeamCity provides environment variables describing the Perforce workspace created during the checkout process.
-If several Perforce VCS Roots are used for the checkout, the variables are created for the first VCS root.
+If several Perforce VCS roots are used for the checkout, the variables are created for the first VCS root.
 The variables are:
 * __P4USER__ — same as `vcsroot.<VCS root ID>.user` [parameter](predefined-build-parameters.md#VCS+Properties)
 * __P4PORT__ — same as `vcsroot.<VCS root ID>.port` [parameter](predefined-build-parameters.md#VCS+Properties)
 * __P4CLIENT__ — name of the generated P4 workspace on the agent